ImagineThisNHS/ImagineThisNHS.github.io/guidelines/design introduction.md

 # Designing for Imagine This

-This tool can take a Figma UI design and generate the code required for a React Native Application.
+This tool can take a Figma UI design prototype and generate the code required for a functional React Native Application.
 There is some key consideration when designing the UI within Figma.
 This section helps further elaborate this and describe how to organise UI elements to allow for optimal code conversion.

 ## How Imagine This Works
 Here is a basic overview of how the Imagine This tool works.
-This will help explain some basic inner workings of the project, which will help further demonstrated how these guidelines assist the constraints of the problem.
+This will help explain some basic inner workings of the project, which will help further demonstrate how these guidelines assist the constraints of the problem.

 1. Figma file’s contents are read via the Figma API
 2. The user selects the view that they would like to be converted into React Native Code